openstack/nova/doc/source/cloud101.rst

 The US-based National Institute of Standards and Technology offers definitions for cloud computing and the service models that are emerging.

-These definitions are summarized from http://csrc.nist.gov/groups/SNS/cloud-computing/.
+These definitions are summarized from the `U.S. National Institute of Standards and Technology (NIST) cloud computing research group <http://csrc.nist.gov/groups/SNS/cloud-computing/>`_.

 SaaS - Software as a Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^